filament-zone/filament/docs/spec/src/git-hub.md

 ### Conversions

-Conversions are tracked by attesters, streamed to the hub and then relayed to outposts.
-It would be preferable if hub could assess the validity of addresses but for the sake of simplicitly it is out of scope.
+Conversions are tracked by attesters and directly streamed to the respective outposts.
+Therefore they are not in the scope of the hub but still mentioned here for completeness.

 ```Rust
 struct Conversion {